Ylvauk/git-intro/readme.md

 # Git - Keeping Track of Files

-Git is a tool that you will use every day as a developer; it's an essential component to every developer's workflow.
+Git is an essential tool that you will likely use every day as a developer.

 ## Prerequisites